-We know that stairs can be confusing, but with a little education we’re confident you can plan your staircase perfectly.
+Staircase solutions can be confusing, but with a little education we’re confident you can plan your staircase perfectly.
 What’s the difference between a flush nosing and a squared nosing?
 What is the riser and what about the tread?
 Open vs. closed stringer?
-We’re here to guide you so you can achieve the undeniably beautiful staircase you deserve.
+We’re here to guide you so you can achieve the undeniably modern beautiful staircase solution you deserve.

 Risers and Treads